 The heating, ventilation and air conditioning (HVAC) industry serves many residential and commercial clients nationwide.
-Regardless of where you are located and the climate of your area, you will require thermal manipulation in order to achieve optimal comfort and an acceptable air quality.
-The many professionals and technicians that work within the HVAC industry are responsible for installing, inspecting, repairing and maintaining these heating and cooling systems as and when needed.
+Regardless of your location and your area’s climate, you will require thermal manipulation in order to achieve optimal comfort and an acceptable air quality.
+The many professionals and technicians who work within the HVAC industry are responsible for installing, inspecting, repairing and maintaining these heating and cooling systems as and when needed.

 About the HVAC Industry

 The HVAC industry plays a big part in encouraging energy efficiency while providing comfort in homes, retail stores, offices and more nationwide.
-A billion dollar industry, more than 14 million HVAC units were sold in the country during 2018.
-This goes to show the rising demand for services within the HVAC industry as customers’ focus increasingly shifts towards health, comfort and energy efficiency.
+A billion-dollar industry, more than 14 million HVAC units were sold in the country in 2018.
+This shows the rising demand for services within the HVAC industry as customers’ focus increasingly shifts towards health, comfort and energy efficiency.

 When carrying out work on HVAC systems, it is essential for technicians to have a pair of safety goggles on to protect their eyes from any particles, sparks, refrigerant gases and various other harmful substances.
 In fact, it is recommended to have full personal protective equipment (PPE) on when carrying out HVAC work.